thibautgravey/4IF_PLD_COMP/README.md

 You can compile the project by running `make`.

-You can execute the compiler with `./ifcc INPUT_FILE [OUTPUT_FILE] [--as=ASSEMBLY_TYPE]
+You can execute the compiler with `./ifcc INPUT_FILE [OUTPUT_FILE] [--as=ASSEMBLY_TYPE]`

-INPUT_FILE : a path to .c file with the code you want to compile
+INPUT_FILE : a path to .c file with the code you want to compile<br>
-OUTPUT_FILE: a path to .s file, where the assembly code is going to be written (default: same name than INPUT_FILE, with .s extension)
+OUTPUT_FILE : a path to .s file, where the assembly code is going to be written (default: same name than INPUT_FILE, with .s extension)<br>
-ASSEMBLY_TYPE: the assembly language you want to compile in.
-Supported : x86, arm. (default: x86)
+ASSEMBLY_TYPE : the assembly language you want to compile in.
+Supported : x86, arm. (default: x86)<br>

 ## Tests